prescottprue/redux-firestore/docs/rfcs/rfc_firestore_immediate_mode_mutations.md

 Isolating mutations into stages makes the mutations be compositional and serialable.
 Doing so fixed multiple design flaws with redux:

-1. Actions finally return to the original deisgn; fully synchronous and serialzable so that they can be replayed if needed.
+1. Actions finally return to the original design; fully synchronous and serializable so that they can be replayed if needed.
 2. Async work happens as a side effect _after_ the reducer, not before.
 3. Async firestore mutations that fail will automatically roll back the synchronous, in-memory data store.

 ### Process steps

 Step 1.
-Decoding as a global convertion
+Decoding as a global convention

 ```ts
 function createConvertorFactory() {